DREAMS-lab/shakebot_motion/README.md

 - [Motor Driver](https://bit.ly/shake_table_motor_driver)
 - [Raspberry Pi](https://bit.ly/Raspberry_Pi_4)

-The wiring diagram can be referred [here](https://bit.ly/shake_table_control_doc) in Page 1 Section 1.
+The wiring diagram can be referred [here](https://github.com/DREAMS-lab/shakebot_motion/blob/master/assets/Circuit%20Diagram.jpg).
 It also consists of a test setup which shows actual photos from the prototype

 **DIP Switch Configuration**

 The DIP Switches on the Motor Driver allows us to change the value for Pulses per Revolution, it the number of pulses required to complete one revolution.
-The default value is set to 2000 to match with [Stepper Motor Torque Curve](https://bit.ly/shake_table_torque_curve).
+The default value is set to 2000 to match with [Stepper Motor Torque Curve](https://github.com/DREAMS-lab/shakebot_motion/blob/master/assets/Stepper%20Motor%20Torque%20Curve.pdf).
 If you intend to change it, please change the same in the [Publisher Node](https://github.com/DREAMS-lab/shakebot_motion/blob/master/src/motor_test_ros_pub.py) in line #22 also.

 **Please ensure that proper grouding is done to the components to reduce risk of electrical shocking**